Open MRI

 What does an open MRI machine look like?

 This depends on the specific machine.
-Many open MRI machines have two large, circular magnets above and below the table with open space on either side.
+Many open MRI machines feature two large, circular magnets positioned above and below the table, with open space on either side.
 Others have similar magnets, but instead of being placed above and below you, they’re placed on each side of you.
 In either case, you’ll have plenty of open space next to or in front of you, reducing feelings of claustrophobia.

 What’s the difference between open and closed MRIs?